gsoft-inc/wl-web-configs/docs/default.md

 # Getting started

-Welcome to `@workleap/web-configs`, a collection of **configuration libraries** for building web applications at [Workleap](https://workleap.com/).
+Welcome to `workleap/web-configs`, a collection of **configuration libraries** for building web applications at [Workleap](https://workleap.com/).
 In this getting started page, you'll find an overview of the project and a list of supported tools.

-!!!warning Foundry CLI
+!!!warning Before you read further...

-The prefered way for using these configuration libraries is by scaffolding your application with Workleap's [foundry-cli](https://github.com/gsoft-inc/wl-foundry-cli).
+The prefered way for using these configuration libraries is **not** by installing them manually, but rather by **scaffolding** your application with Workleap's [foundry-cli](https://github.com/gsoft-inc/wl-foundry-cli).
 +++ pnpm
 ```bash
 pnpm create @workleap/project@latest <output-directory>